openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/limitations.rst

   networking option.
 * Only VLANs are supported for the tenant network separation.
 * Only vSphere versions 5.5 and 6.0 are supported.
+* There is no IPv6 support.
+* Each vSphere Cluster shoud be connected with individual (one and only one) VDS.

 .. raw:: latex